kevinmfox/aws-server-status/README.md

 The 'master' server runs a local MySQL database to collect and report on metrics from the 'child' servers.
 The 'master' server also runs a local web application (port 80) to show the status of all the _children_.

-The 'child' servers will pull a list of _active_ servers from the 'master' server, and periodically (every 30 seconds) try to PING them.
+The 'child' servers will pull a list of _active_ servers from the 'master' server, and periodically (every 30 seconds) try to PING their __Private IPs__.
 Those results will be reported back to the 'master' server.

-For this to work properly, all 'child' servers need to be able to reach the 'master' server.
+For this to work properly, all 'child' servers need to be able to reach the 'master' server's __Public IP__.

 # Making It Work